As an Amazon Associate we earn from qualifying purchases.

-In this article we’ll look at some of the best pairs of ear plugs you can get in the UK in 2017.
+In this article we’ll look at some of the best pairs of ear plugs you can get in the UK.
 First, here’s what to look for in a good pair of ear plugs for studying:

 - High SNR: SNR stands for Single Number Rating.
 It refers to the reduction in noise ear plugs offer and is measured in decibels.
 Ear plugs typically have an SNR ranging from 20 dB to about 35 dB.